Zee1234/BenjaminLottStoryline/arcs/00-filler/02-NewHome.md

 What, would he be robbed blind of what little he had?
 It would just be karma.

-So he decided to call out into the rain <span class="zeeCustomColor">"Hey!
+So he decided to call out into the rain "Hey!
 You out there!
 Come in out of the rain!
-I've got some cover here!"</span>
+I've got some cover here!"

 He really had to shout to make sure he was heard over the sound of the rain, but the shadowy figure stopped, and then as he finished speaking, walked towards the fire faster.